-The necessity to setup tunnels between homes is the first security consideration.
-Performing filtered DNS-SD service discovery and direct communication between homes might be possible thanks to endto-end reachability enabled by IPv6.
-However DNS requests and most common services' connections are not encrypted, which makes the enforcement of a secure channel between homes absolutely compulsory.
 The goal of the experiment is to allow homes to reach one another more easily than reaching the whole of the internet.
-Doing so, the boundaries of the homenet are redrawn to include mutliple homes, which brings up security issues.
+Doing so, the boundaries of the homenet are redrawn to include multiple homes, which brings up security issues.
 DNS requests and most common services' connections are not encrypted, which motivates the enforcement of a secure channel between homes.
 Besides, tunnels also provide identity of the incoming packets.

 Injecting global prefixes in other homes might be a way to advertise larger prefixes than those actually owned (e.g. advertising a /48 while only having a /56).
 Of course we could limit the size of advertised prefixes but this is not enough.
-One could imagine a PKI verification system but this would assume support from ISPs which is not currently offered.
-Using ULA prefixes mitigates this issue though it adds some others (already described in Section 4.2).
+One could imagine a PKI though it adds some others (already described in Section 4.2).